openservicemesh/osm/DESIGN.md

 // EndpointsProvider is an interface to be implemented by components abstracting Kubernetes, Azure, and other compute/cluster providers. type EndpointsProvider interface {
-    // ListTrafficSplitEndpointsForService fetches the IPs and Ports for the given service ListTrafficSplitEndpointsForService(ServiceName) []Endpoint }
+    // ListEndpointsForService fetches the IPs and Ports for the given service ListEndpointsForService(ServiceName) []Endpoint
+}
 ```